ayuj-verma/dpdk-dts-liquidio/test_plans/vlan_ethertype_config_test_plan.rst

 2) change VLAN TPIDs to 0xA100,

-testpmd> vlan set inner tpid 0xA100 0
+testpmd> vlan set outer tpid 0xA100 0

 3) send a packet with VLAN TPIDs = 0xA100, verify it can be recognized as vlan packet.